bitcoin-dev-project/rust-for-bitcoiners/rust-for-bitcoiners-2/updating_upstream_manually.md

-# updteing you repo with upstream if there is any correction made.
+# updating you repo with upstream if there is any correction made.

 Let me try to update mine so I can explain to the others All right, it's a bit more complicated than cloning again, it will require a rebase.
 I'll explain in the next message so it can eventually be pinned.